surosh-khaliqi/it-infrastructure-portfolio-lab/phase2-servers/02-build-log.md

 **Symptom:** Lease objects showed `DnsRegistration: Complete` but no A records appeared in the DNS zone. `nslookup` returned “Non-existent domain”.

-**Root cause:** DHCP Server must authenticate to an AD-integrated zone with an explicitly configured credential.
-Without `Set-DhcpServerDnsCredential`, the service still marks the lease as Complete (it attempted the update) but the authenticated write fails silently.
+**Root cause:** In this build, the DHCP service reported `DnsRegistration: Complete` even though the expected A records were not present.
+Explicit DHCP DNS credentials were then configured, after which the records registered successfully.

 **Fix:**
 ```powershell
 Set-DhcpServerDnsCredential -Credential (Get-Credential)
 ```

-**Lesson:** DHCP’s own `DnsRegistration: Complete` status is not authoritative proof a DNS record was written.
-Always cross-check with `Get-DnsServerResourceRecord`.
+**Lesson:** DHCP’s `DnsRegistration: Complete` status was not sufficient evidence that the DNS record existed.
+Cross-check the zone with `Get-DnsServerResourceRecord`.

 ### Issue 9 — ip_forward reset to 0 after router reboot (recurring)